Luis Garcia Player Props: Nationals vs. Padres

-The Washington Nationals, including Luis Garcia and his .459 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Joe Musgrove and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Washington Nationals, with an offense led in part by Luis Garcia (0-for-4 last time out), battle the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-4) against the Padres.

 Luis Garcia Game Info & Props vs. the Padres